-The Office of State Assessments advises and disseminates information to students about the state educator certification exams, which are called Texas Examinations of Educator Standards (TEXES).
-Candidates must pass their required TEXES in order to become public school educators in the state of Texas.
+The Office of State Assessments advises and disseminates information to students about the state educator certification exams, which are called Texas Examinations of Educator Standards (TExES).
+Candidates must pass their required TExES to become public school educators in the state of Texas.
 The Office of State Assessments gives test approval to eligible students and keeps a record of student's exam scores.
-It distributes literature pertaining to state assessments, such as registration instructions, practice test information and notification of any changes or updates from the Texas

-Education Agency (TEA) regarding the TEXES.
-This office offers opportunities for current UHCL students to take practice tests to help prepare them for their actual exam(s).
-The College of Education (COE) State Assessments Coordinator networks with UHCL faculty and staff, as well as with the state testing coordinator association, Pearson and TEA, in order to maintain accurate testing procedures and requirements.
+It communicates information pertaining to state assessments, such as study resources, practice test information and registration instructions, and notification of any changes or updates from the Texas Education Agency (TEA) regarding the TExES.
+The COE State Assessments Coordinator networks with UHCL faculty and staff, as well as with the state testing coordinator association, Pearson and TEA, in order to maintain accurate testing procedures and requirements.